-Certain spaces/venues will be deemed special use spaces for their uniqueness of operation.
+Any Facility that has been allocated to a specific department or office by the Space Administration Committee, and is not ordinarily scheduled by the University Events Office.
+Examples of Special Use Facilities include, but is not limited to, the Center for the Arts, Athletic and Recreational Spaces, Departmental space or Conference Rooms, Housing Spaces, Parking Lots, Point of View, and Smithsonian-Mason School of Conservation.
 Special use space is subject to the approval of the facility manager.
 University Events will maintain the list of Special Use Spaces.
 The Event Logistics and Impact Group will recommend changes to this list and to the Executive Council.